Disclaimer: I own nothing. All belongs to Glee writers and creators.

 But her voice was surprisingly gentle when she asked, "Hey.
 Are you okay?
 What's wrong?"

-Because, well, it wasn't her fault.
-She had been the one with the unreal expectations; she had been the one to idolize and saint her.
-The blonde did nothing but be who she really was, and really, what more could she want?
+Because, well, it wasn't Quinn's fault.
+Rachel had been the one with the unreal expectations; she had been the one to idolize and saint her.
+Quinn did nothing but be who she really was, and really, what more could Rachel want?
 What more could she expect?
 Nothing.
 And she didn't, before now.

-The golden locks shimmered, even in the dim light coming through the balcony window, as she raised her head sharply.
-She was right.
+The golden locks shimmered, even in the dim light coming through the balcony window, as Quinn raised her head sharply.
+Rachel was right.
 She looked beautiful.
 An angel in tears that should've been heartbreaking, but all she could feel was dread.
 The shame in her face, the pain in her eyes…nothing but dread.

 "Rachel," she sobbed quietly, pleading and desperate and so guilty.

 She strode across the room, like a concerned girlfriend should, but she didn't bend and wipe away her tears.
 She stood before her in silence, staring down hazel eyes that had lost their spark.
 Those pink lips she knew so well parted and closed and then…she knew.
-She knew the brunette looking pitilessly down at her knew.
-Her eyes closed, her chin dropped in shame, and fresh tears spilled down her cheeks without restraint.
+She knew Rachel, looking pitilessly down at her, knew.
+Quinn's eyes closed, her chin dropped in shame, and fresh tears spilled down her cheeks without restraint.

 "You slept with someone," she said calmly.

-The blonde sobbed before she could utter a syllable, and the coil in the brunette's stomach threatened to tear her apart from inside.
-She tightened her jaw, expression never wavering as she watched the girl break down in front of her.
+Quinn sobbed before she could utter a syllable, and the coil in Rachel's stomach threatened to tear her apart from inside.
+She tightened her jaw, expression never wavering as she watched Quinn break down in front of her.